File IQ Installation for AWS EC2

 The configuration change is stored.

-Important: The Nasuni Edge Appliances used for data migration or third-party integration purposes should not be enabled to send events to File IQ Appliance.
+Important: The Nasuni Edge Appliance(s) that are used for data migration or third-party integration purposes should not be enabled to send events to File IQ Appliance(s).

-In this section, enable the File IQ Service for each of the Nasuni Edge Appliances (NEAs) that you have chosen to report activity to the File IQ Appliance.
-The NEA was defined as part of the NEAs List entry in the 1.
-Before you Begin section.
+In this section, enable the File IQ Service for each of the NEAs that you have chosen to report activity to the File IQ Appliance.
+You should have defined each NEA as part of the NEAs List entry in the 1.
+Before you Begin section above.

-To enable the File IQ Service and assign the File IQ Appliance for each of these Nasuni Edge Appliances, follow these steps:
+To enable the File IQ Service and assign the File IQ Appliance for each of these Nasuni Edge Appliances from the Nasuni Portal, follow these steps:

 2. Click the File IQ Config tab.
 The File IQ pane appears.

-3. In the Enable File IQ Service on appliances section, toggle the switch from the Disabled red position to the Enabled green position for the specific NEAs.
+3. In the Enable File IQ Service on appliances section, click the Disabled toggle for the specific NEAs.
+The toggle becomes enabled, and its label changes to Enabled.

 5. Click Save.